inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

    best matching route for datagrams.

--  *Mobility modules* are responsible for moving around the network node in the simulated playground.
+-  *Mobility modules* are responsible for moving around the network node in the simulated scene.
 The mobility model is mandatory for wireless simulations even if the network node is stationary.
 The mobility module stores the location of the network node which is needed to compute wireless propagation and path loss.
 Different